International Driving Permit and Licence for Bali

 For anyone wanting to drive and get on the roads in Bali (whether this be by car, motorbike, or scooter), you are going to need an International Driving Permit (IDP).

 These permits need to be obtained in your home country and are basically a translation of your current driver’s licence into a number of different languages.
-You then need to have both your International Driving Permit and your standard driver’s licence with you at all times when driving or riding on Balinese roads.
+You then need to have this International Driving Permit on you at all times when driving or riding on Balinese roads.
 Technically if you want to drive around on a scooter in Bali, know that having a local driver’s license is mandatory and one of the main prerequisites of obtaining a driver’s license in Indonesia is having a valid international driver’s license.

 How to Obtain an International Driving Permit (IDP)

 Getting your hands on an International Driving Permit is straight forward.
 We organised ours through the NRMA.
 You simply fill out the required form online wait 5 days for it to be processed, and your permit is then posted out to you.
 Most Australian State Governments offer a similar service, or you can process it through other driving associations like the RACQ or RACV.

 You can also check out the International Driving Permit website and search for your country.
 Here you’ll receive specific instructions based on your country of origin for how to go about getting your IDP.
 Click here if you are from America and would like to get an International Drivers Licence.

 Essentially, ensure you have your usual driver’s licence from your country of origin and your International Driving Permit with you once you touch down and you’ll be covered for driving legally in Bali.
 However, outside of the International Driving Permit, there are some other issues to look out for.